 When a mass casualty event happens, the speed of events and pressure of the scenario means that decisions have to be made quicklyElizabeth Dick

-Other presentations in the session looking at the role of radiology in the management of mass casualty incidents will focus on: preparations and standards before the disaster, capabilities of the emergency radiology department, protocols, the importance of the disaster management plan, and the role of interventional radiology in mass casualty incidents.
+Other presentations in the session looking at the role of radiology in the management of mass casualty incidents focused on: preparations and standards before the disaster, capabilities of the emergency radiology department, protocols, the importance of the disaster management plan, and the role of interventional radiology in mass casualty incidents.

 Dr Elizabeth Dick is a consultant radiologist and honorary senior lecturer at Imperial College NHS Healthcare Trust with expertise in body MRI, emergency, trauma and musculoskeletal radiology.
 At Imperial College Healthcare she is head of trauma radiology as well as Associate Director of Medical Education.
 She is the President of the European Society of Emergency Radiology and Past President of the British Society of Emergency Radiology and also Visiting Professor at the University of Sydney (2019-2020).
 Her research interests include trauma imaging, medical education, digital learning and she is a keen promoter of initiatives to increase diversity and equality of opportunity in medicine.